-Form 2555 Housing/Foreign Income Exclusion Number of days in your qualifying period that fall within your 2020 tax year 0 Check here if you are claiming the Housing Exclusion or Deduction Enter the numb your qualifying fall within your?
-Your qualifying period during we the tax home to the Bona Fide Ithe Physical Property of the period that 2021 tax year. period is the hich you meet st and either Residence or CANCEL CONTINUE
+Form 2555 Housing/Foreign Income Exclusion Number of days in your qualifying period that fall within your 2020 tax year 0 Check here if you are claiming the Housing Exclusion or Deduction your qualifying fall within your 2 Your qualifying period during we the tax home tenthe Bona Fide R er the number of days in a qualifying period that within your 2021 tax year.
+It qualifying period is the iod during which you meet tax home test and either Bona Fide Residence or Physical Presence Test.
+CANCEL CONTINUE